-In 2008 the Company issued performance shares to certain employees to incent and reward them for the achievement of specified performance metrics during 2009 and 2010 over a service period ending December 31, 2010.
-The participant received an award for a specified number of shares of the Company's common stock at the beginning of the award period, which entitles the participant to the shares at the end of the award period, if achievement of the specified metrics and service requirements occurs.
-As of March 31, 2010 the Company has the potential to issue 255,250 shares of common stock based upon each participant meeting all of the specified metrics.
+The Company issued performance shares to certain employees and consultants to incent and reward them for the achievement of specified performance over various service periods.
+The participants received awards for a specified number of shares of the Company's common stock at the beginning of the award period, which entitles the participants to the shares at the end of the award period, if achievement of the specified metrics and service requirements occurs.
+As of June 30, 2010 the Company has the potential to issue 253,250 shares of common stock based upon each participant meeting all of the specified metrics.
 In accordance with FASB ASC 718, the Company estimates the number of shares to be granted based upon the probability that the performance metric and service period will be achieved.
-The fair value of the estimated award is expensed over the award period.
-During the three months ended March 31, 2010, the Company recognized expense related to the performance shares of \$90,764.
+The fair value of the estimated award, based on the market value of the Company's stock on the date of award, is expensed over the award period.
+During the three months ended June 30, 2010 and 2009, the Company recognized expense related to the performance shares of \$73,155 and \$74,044, respectively.
+During the six months ended June 30, 2010 and 2009, the Company recognized expense related to the performance shares of \$163,919 and \$124,552, respectively.
 The probability of meeting the specified metrics is reviewed quarterly.
-As of March 31, 2010, there was \$219,134 of unrecognized compensation costs related to non-vested share-based compensation arrangements associated with these performance shares.
-This cost is expected to be recognized over a weighted-average period of 0.8 years.
+As of June 30, 2010, there was \$146,621 of unrecognized compensation costs related to non-vested share-based compensation arrangements associated with these performance shares.
+This cost is expected to be recognized over a weighted-average period of 0.6 years.